ZGURemixer/FNFTheBreadMod/README.md

 ## IMPORTANT
 You are free to do anything you want with this mod, as long as the team is credited.
 Ports (including Roblox games), remasters, remixes, and fan-made expansions are not just allowed, but encouraged.
-# Friday Night Funkin': The Bread Mod
+# Anna and Trianna's Bakery: Asset Repository
 ## Summary
-A Friday Night Funkin' mod where you rap it out against a literal piece of bread.
-That's it.
-Runs on [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine).
-This repository contains, not just the mod itself, but the various source files that were used for the creation of its assets.
+Update coming soon.
+Mod runs on [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine).
+This repository contains the assets used both on the legacy builds and the definitive versions.

 [Check out the GameJolt page!](gamejolt.com/fnf-the-bread-mod/697562)